roysmanfo/adblock/README.md

-# AdShield
+# Fata

-Adshield is an open source ad blocker that relies on DNS adblocking, pattern matching and DPI to identify and block ads.
+Fata is an open source ad blocker that relies on DNS adblocking, pattern matching and DPI to identify and block ads.

 This project's objective is to provide a simple yet powerfull setup